"Cruise holidays in Florence – quick and easy tips on Florence museums, shopping, restaurants and transport."

 1) SHOP OPENING HOURS: Generally, in Florence, shops are open from 9:30 am – 1 pm.
 Riposo, Italian for the Siesta, is until 3 pm or 3:30 pm.
-Afternoon working hours are mostly till 7:30 pm.
+In the afternoon, most days will close down by 7:30 pm.

 However, Florence is a touristy place where shops in the centro storico stay open without siesta in the afternoon!
-Read more in our article on Shopping in Florence.
+Find out more on Shopping in Florence.

 If the bill says Servicio Incluso (tip included), you won’t need to tip the waiter extra unless you are very happy with the service.

-10. SHOPPING: When on your cruise holidays in Florence, try to use cash even when shopping for bigger items like 18kt gold or leather.
-Many storeowners are willing to give you a significantly better price for cash.
+6. SHOPPING: When on your cruise holidays in Florence, try to use cash even when shopping for bigger items like 18kt gold or leather.
+Many store owners are willing to give you a significantly better price for cash.

-12. ICE-CREAM: Fact is everyone gets some gelato in Florence, and sometimes, local stores really take advantage of it.
+8. ICE-CREAM: Fact is, everyone gets some gelato in Florence, and sometimes local stores really take advantage of it.
 Check the price of the scoop of your ice cream but also the price of the scone (sometimes there's an extra charge), before you get a shock!

-13. BUYING FLORENCE ITALY LEATHER: Remember, you get what you pay for.
+11. BUYING FLORENCE ITALY LEATHER: Remember, you get what you pay for.
 So…don’t buy cheap.
 If you are a serious leather buyer, you will not buy in the markets.
 In markets and cheap stores, what looks like leather isn’t necessarily leather, or is just simply the worst quality leather.

 Sometimes, what you’re actually looking at can be just hide pulped and pressed into leather sheets, so it can rip easily.